In her weekly column, Bradford West Gwillimbury licensed nutritionist Nonie De Long shares some herbal health hacks...

-Instead of coffee or tea or some other hip-whip-drip in your mug, go dig up some of those pesky dandelions in your front lawn by the root (easiest when soil is moist and you use a tool or screwdriver inserted alongside the root to pop it out as you pull gently but firmly with the other hand) and take that beauty to the kitchen sink and wash it off and trim all the damaged parts away.
-You may need a scrubber.
-Now chop it up fine, root, top and all and put it in a pot and bring to a boil.
-If you want a nice flavour here you add in hibiscus tea bags.
-If you have rose hips from last year or clove or cinnamon or anise, you could add one of those in, too.
-Let it simmer for 5 and remove to cool.
-You have just made your first medical decoction.
-Yay you!
+Instead of coffee or tea or some other hip-whip-whatsit in your mug, go dig up some of those pesky dandelions in your front lawn by the root, which is easiest when soil is moist after a rain and you use a weeding tool or flat head screwdriver inserted alongside the root to pop it out as you pull it up gently, but firmly with the other hand.
+It’s a taproot so it comes up quite easily when the ground is sufficiently wet.
+Now take that beauty to the kitchen sink and wash it off with a good scrub brush and trim all the damaged and green top parts away.
+Save the nice greens for adding to your salad, soup, or smoothie later.
+Now chop the root up into 1" pieces and put it in a pot and bring to a boil or dehydrate it on low low oven heat for tea later.
+If you want a nice flavour in your decoction, you can add in hibiscus tea and/ or rose hips from last year.
+Go ahead and add a clove bud and cinnamon or anise if you like those, and if you have fresh or dried stevia leaves (so easy to grow!) add a few of those in, too.
+Let it simmer for five minutes and remove to cool.
+You have just made your first herbal decoction.
+Yay, you!
 Before I tell you what you are about to sip and the unbelievable medicinal benefits, let me first add a caveat.

-If you spray your lawn with pesticides, sorry, this isn't for you.
-Not only have you poisoned our collective water table with known carcinogens that water treatment doesn't effectively remove - for all the neighbourhood to enjoy - but you've contaminated some of the best medicine you could have found for a myriad of health conditions.
-However, be consoled that if I identify you and you live near to me, I will make sure my natural lawn - which is replete with a host of natural, indigenous, hardy specimens - reseeds yours with beneficial species to get you started back on the right path.
-Also, if ever I get to add my two cents to the DSM, obsessive compulsive lawn disorder will be identified as a pathology, as it rightly should be, so you can get the 'treatment' you need.
+If you spray your lawn with pesticides, sorry, this isn't for you, even if a dandelion survives the spray.
+You see, these sprays are not safe to use on food.
+They contaminate everything in your yard, including adjacent food gardens.
+They also poison our collective water table with known carcinogens (glyphosate) that water treatment doesn't effectively remove - for all the neighbourhood to enjoy.
+And we lose out collectively on some of the best free medicine we could have found for a myriad of health conditions!
+However, be consoled that if you live near to me, I will do my best to make sure my natural lawn - which is replete with a host of natural, indigenous, hardy medicinal specimens - reseeds yours with beneficial species to get you started back on the right path.
+Also, if ever I get to add my two cents to the DSM, obsessive-compulsive lawn disorder will be identified as a pathology, as it rightly should be, so you can get the 'treatment' you need.